usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-1/Self-Paced Materials/1_Developing a Successful Acquisition Strategy.md

 * Can you piggyback on another agency’s contract or one of your agency’s enterprise contracts?
 * Does the contract type permit orders, and would the order fall within scope?
 * What flexibilities do you have within the existing contract or scope as it currently stands?
 Do the CLIN descriptions and requirements document provide the needed flexibility?
 Would modifications be out of scope?
 * How cooperative is the contractor?
 How much leverage do you have (e.g., options, task orders for continued work, incentive contract)?
 * How difficult will it be to re-baseline performance metrics to accommodate agile processes and then get both the contractor and the government to buy in?
+* Leverage the new ICT acquisition framework.
+    *  The revised FAR Part 39 emphasizes faster acquisition and secure deployment of new or emerging technology.
+Consider whether your existing contract can accommodate the broader ICT scope (including communication technology, IoT devices, and emerging tech) and the enhanced performance-based approach that now permits minimum personnel qualifications when justified.
+* Apply updated competition requirements.
+    * Use the streamlined FAR Part 6 procedures that consolidate small business set-aside authorities and simplify justification and approval requirements.
+This can significantly reduce administrative burden when modifying existing contracts.

 ---
 ## Considerations for a New Contract